NatashaPredov/NatashaPredov/README.md

 *What domain of the financial industry is the company in?*

-NerdWallet is in the domain of financial advice provided throught platform content covering a wide range of topics such as best auto loans, comparisons of credit card compaines and guides on travel.
-NerdWallet acts as a trusted but neutal advior to its customers to provide the best and most recent advice.<br/>
+NerdWallet is in the domain of financial advice provided through platform content covering a wide range of topics such as best auto loans, comparisons of credit card companies and guides on travel.
+NerdWallet acts as a trusted but neutral advisor to its customers to provide the best and most recent advice.<br/>

 *What have been the major trends and innovations of this domain over the last 5–10 years?*

 At one point, financial advisors (usually in person) were people that customers of Banks trusted most with the money or money decisions.
 LPL Financial outlined that " We can trace the dawn of the true financial advisor back to the 1980s.
 That’s when private investors first had access to investment advice—rather than just someone to take their orders and execute stock trades."
 But there was a shift from selling Banking products to selling advice rooted in their experience and knowledge.
 Over the last 5 to 10 years with the boom of the internet, wireless telephone and mobile applications "Financial advisors are no longer the gatekeepers of information on stocks, market trends, and economic forecasts".
-Rather this information is avalible and accessible 24/7 by not only investors but customers themselves.
+Rather this information is available and accessible 24/7 by not only investors but customers themselves.
 This is where NerdWallet comes in.
 It fits within the domain or role of financial advisor but through an online medium.
-Enabling customers intastna access to information to make infomrmed decisions without the need to book and appointment with a person, wait for the meeting and go to the physical location of the bank.<br/>
+Enabling customers instant access to information to make informed decisions without the need to book and appointment with a person, wait for the meeting and go to the physical location of the bank.<br/>

 *What are the other major companies in this domain?*